CharnelMouse/duel52/README.md

 - Won lane counts are only used to check for victory once the player hands are all empty, since lanes cannot then be un-won.
   - Strictly speaking, the game ends when no one can take an action, but checking when hands are empty speeds things up.
   - We can only check early under the assumption that you can't be forced to vacate a won lane.
 For example, the Move power is always optional.
 This assumption might change if we ever allow the use of variant power sets.
-- Card ability implementation progress: all done!
+- Card ability implementation progress:
   - View
     - Draw a card [implemented]
     - Choose a card to discard [implemented]